-Foundation Trusts are regulated by Monitor which operates jointly with the NHS Trust Development Authority as NHS Improvement and are subject to inspections by the Care Quality Commission.
+Foundation Trusts are regulated by NHS Improvement and are subject to inspections by the Care Quality Commission.

 The diagram below highlights the relationship between a Foundation Trust and the communities it serves: -

 1. Interpretation and Definitions

 - 1.1 Unless otherwise stated, words or expressions contained in this Constitution shall bear the same meaning as in the National Health Service Act 2006 as amended by the Health and Social Care Act 2012 - 1.2 Words importing the masculine gender only shall include the feminine gender; words importing the singular shall import the plural and vice-versa